-Students may visit their lockers at the following times: before school, before lunch, after lunch, after school..
+Students may visit their lockers at the following times: before school, before lunch, after lunch, after school.
+More frequent use of lockers must be arranged with the building principal.
 Book bags are not permitted in the classrooms at any time.